scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** instant

 Attempt to break the barrier between this plane and the void.
-Make a spellcasting roll against 2 Terrible die, adding a terrible die for each successful cast of _Void Lure_ in this location the past day.
-On success a random Outsider heeds your call and is summoned to the target location.
-The creature must be of CR 8 or lower with the creature determined by the DM.
+Make a spellcasting roll against up to 3 Terrible dice.
+On success a random Outsider with a CR of 6 + 2 per Terrible dice heeds your call and is summoned to the target location.
+The exact creature summoned is determined by the DM, and multiple creatures may be summoned if their combined CR is less than the spells maximum.
 After summoning roll a wound die, on success the creature is friendly towards you for the next minute, otherwise the creature follows it's own whims.

+For every successful casting of _Void Lure_ in this location the past day, add a Terrible die to the spellcasting roll.
+This die does not effect the CR of the summoned creature.

 Add a proficiency die for every level above 4th.
+The number of Terrible dice you can add to your roll increases by 1 for every level above 4th.

 ___
 #### Invisibility